jieyu/maple/README.md

 * GNU make, version 3.81 or higher
 * Python, version 2.4.3 or higher
 * [PIN](http://www.pintool.org/), revision 45467 or higher
- If you want to record a buggy execution exposed by Maple so you can debug the recording with GDB, you will need a PinPlay enhanced Pin kit:
+ If you want to record a buggy execution exposed by Maple so you can debug the recording with GDB, you will need a PinPlay-enhanced Pin kit:
  [PINPLAY](http://www.pinplay.org/), version 1.2 or higher.
 * [Google protobuf](http://code.google.com/p/protobuf/), version 2.4.1